 - $20 money-saving challenge

 - Bowl grab challenge

-26-Week Biweekly Money Challenge
+1. 26-Week Biweekly Challenge

-For the first pay period, challengers save $4.
-They add $4 each pay period, keeping $8 from the second pay period, $12 from the third pay period and so forth.
+With this challenge, you increase the amount of biweekly savings by a set increment over 26 biweekly pay periods.
+For the first pay period, say you save $4, then add $4 each pay period — in other words, $8 from the second pay period, $12 from the third pay period and so forth.
 Challengers work up to $104 from the 26th paycheck for $1,404 saved over one year.

 A saver can adapt this challenge to any amount.
 Starting at $3 and increasing the savings amount by $3 each paycheck would net $1,053 at the end of one year.
 For a more significant challenge, use $5 increments for a total of $1,755 after one year.

-$20 Money-Saving Challenge
+3. $20 Money-Saving Challenge

 |Amount Saved Biweekly||Total Amount Saved Over 26 Biweekly Pay Periods|

 This challenge is beneficial if you like a little less structure, as the saving amounts can fluctuate — so you can decide what you put away and when, as long as you get to the total.
 If you have a week that’s hard on your budget, you can save a little less this week and make it up next week without feeling like you’re missing your goal.

 For the biweekly version of this challenge, you would have to save at least $77.81 every two weeks.
 When broken down like that, it seems very doable.